Wall Cladding Thermosolar Solar Water Heating PanelsHarry

-As you can see the building is in a modern style and the panels add to the architectural unity of the design of the building.
+As you can see the building is in a modern style and the solar water heating panels add to the architectural unity of the design of the building.
 In case you cannot spot the panels, I should explain that the panels are mounted in the wall either side of the central windows.
 Two panels are mounted together making a black square of solar thermal framed by windows on either side.

 Overall, the addition of panels to the structure is entirely within the building frame.
 It is an economical and aesthetically pleasing solution to fitting renewable energy technology to a new building.

 John Turner of Celtic Renewable Energy writes ” The new building at Birks Grange is part of a multi million pound expansion plan by the University of Exeter, and is to be used for student accommodation.
 The main contractors are Cowlin Construction, with Mitie Ltd doing the M & E work.

 The 16 Award Winning TS330M solar water heating panels are split into two banks of 8 (left and right).
 The pipework from the panels travels some 35 metres to the basement of the building to feed two 700 litre unvented preheat cylinders, each having its own pump station and controlled by one controller which is able to run the pumps independently of each other depending on whichever cylinder is calling for heat.